Axo-The-Lord/rts-reborn/README.md

 **abilityCharge**
 * Change the cooldown from 0 to 0.5 seconds to avoid casting all charges in one click
 * Change color of charges to a dimmer color rather than the opposite (I'm not sure how RGB works though)
+* Add the ability to override for characters such as HAN-D or Executioner

 **lunar**
 * Properly change UI when Starstorm is enabled